mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 While, this study does not take a strong position on formative intervention / DBR, it is broadly aligned with the need to take into account learner-initiated innovation and the importance of broader contexts.

-Designed systems: Learning environments are designed systems; be they existing systems like that of the classroom, or newly designed systems [@barnett_ecosystem_2019; @cole_design-based_2016].
+**Designed systems:** Learning environments are designed systems; be they existing systems like that of the classroom, or newly designed systems [@barnett_ecosystem_2019; @cole_design-based_2016].

+This section has identified broad alignments in direction for CHAT perspective on DBR.

 <!-- Here, I try to strike a balance which stays concrete but which also pulls from my observations a framework which may translate in to other game-making and creative project based approaches. -->

-### Exploring specific techniques of formative interventions
+### Exploring specific techniques of formative interventions - DROP FOR A MORE PERSONAL TAKE / SO COMPARATIVE TO THIS INTERVENTION?
+FIND MORE DIRECT PARALLELS?
+5D FOR EXAMPLE

 One of the most striking set of practical techniques are those used in Engeström's take on Expansive Learning, specifically set of processes applied in a workplace setting called Change Laboratory (CL) [@engestrom_putting_2007].
 The CL processes suits a formal workplace where there are existing concepts of Community and Division of Labour and Norms that have resulted in contradictions to be explored and resolved.
 EXPAND THIS WITH EXAMPLES?